Benny Cristo: Music career

 In 2019, Cristo released the six-song EP Kontakt.

-To mark 10 years on the music scene, Cristo held a concert at Prague's O2 Arena.

-Cristo was selected to represent his country in the Eurovision Song Contest 2020 after winning the national round.
-He was to perform in Rotterdam, the Netherlands, with the song "Kemama".
-However, the event has been cancelled as a result of the COVID-19 pandemic.
-In May 2020, it was confirmed that Cristo would sing for the Czech Republic in the 2021 event with a new song.
+He was selected to represent his country in the 2020 Eurovision Song Contest, after winning the national round.
+He was to perform in Rotterdam, Netherlands, with the song "Kemama".
+However, the event was cancelled as a result of the COVID-19 pandemic.
+In May 2020, it was confirmed that Cristo would sing for the Czech Republic in the 2021 event, with a new song.
 His entry for 2021, "Omaga", was released on 16 February 2021.
-He sang in the second semifinal of the contest, but did not qualify for the final, finishing 15th with 23 points.
+He sang in the second semifinal of the contest but did not qualify for the final, finishing 15th, with 23 points.